 The eduroam-US Advisory Committee ("eAC") is an advisory body to the Internet2 Community Architecture Committee for Trust and Identity (CACTI).
-Its role is to help formulate strategies and practices for US and global research and education roaming networks (see Duties below), report any findings, and make recommendations to CACTI, Internet2 staff and the eduroam-US operator.
+Its role is to help formulate strategies and practices for US and global research and education roaming networks (see Duties below), report any findings, and make recommendations to CACTI and Internet2, the eduroam-US operator.